HDhuman: High-quality Human Novel-view Rendering from Sparse Views: Experiments

-For static human rendering, tracking is impossible, so we use the meshes from the reconstruction network as the input of the rendering network.
-We select 5 models in the testing set of Twindom for the evaluation on synthetic data.
+We select 5 models in the test set of Twindom for the evaluation on synthetic data.
 For each model, we render 36 images in a circle arrangement at a resolution of 2048 $\times$ 2048.
-And we use 6 uniformly distributed views as input and the remaining 30 views for evaluation.
-Table \ref{table:recon_twindom} shows the quantitative reconstruction comparisons of our method with neural body\cite{neuralbody}.
-For both P2S distance and Chamfer distance, our method outperforms \cite{neuralbody} by extremely large margins.
-Some qualitative reconstruction results are shown on the top two rows of Fig. \ref{fig:recon_all}.
-The reconstruction results are produced with only 6 views as input, showing that our method is able to perform highly detailed reconstruction of challenging humans using only a sparse set of camera views.
+We use 6 uniformly distributed views as input and the remaining 30 views for evaluation.
+Table \ref{table:recon_twindom} shows the quantitative reconstruction comparisons of our method with neural body \cite{neuralbody}.
+For both P2S distance and Chamfer distance, our method outperforms neural body by extremely large margins.
+Some qualitative reconstruction results are shown in the top two rows of Fig. \ref{fig:recon_all}.
+The reconstruction results are produced with only 6 views as input, showing that our method is able to perform highly-detailed reconstruction of challenging humans using only a sparse set of camera views.